 Rare 1899 Penny Error List

-A Repunched Date error occurs when the date digits are punched into the die more than once.
-Before 1909, mint workers hand-punched each date using steel punches and mallets.
-If the first impression was weak or misaligned, they struck again at a slightly different position.
+A Repunched Date (RPD) error occurs when date digits are punched into the die more than once.
+Before 1909, mint workers at the Philadelphia Mint hand-punched each date into working dies using steel punches and mallets.
+If the first impression was weak or misaligned, they struck again — sometimes at a slightly different angle or position.

-Three main RPD varieties exist for the 1899 penny: FS-301, FS-302, and FS-303.
-The FS-301 (S-1) is the most commonly encountered.
-These varieties range from subtle doubling to more dramatic examples visible without magnification.
+Three documented RPD varieties exist for the 1899 penny, catalogued in the Fivaz-Stanton (FS) reference guide: FS-301, FS-302, and FS-303.
+The FS-301 (also known as S-1) is the most commonly encountered variety.
+These range from subtle examples best seen under magnification to more dramatic doubling that can be spotted with the naked eye.

 The auction record for a 1899 RPD FS-301 is $316 for an MS65 Red-Brown example sold on eBay in January 2024.
-While not extremely valuable, RPD varieties add a modest premium over regular strikes and appeal to die variety collectors.
+RPD varieties add a modest but real premium over standard strikes and are particularly appealing to specialists in die variety collecting.

 1899 Penny Repunched Date (RPD) Price/Grade Chart